nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 ### Some NativeScript basics

-`<ListView>` and `<Label>` have out of the box style properties that you can use to control elements such as the list separator or the text wrap from `app.js`.
-To change the font style, color, and positioning of text, you need to use CSS in `app.css`.
+`<ListView>` and `<Label>` have out-of-the-box style properties that you can use to control elements such as the list separator or the text wrap within the `<template>` block.
+To change the font style, color, and positioning of text, you need to use CSS in the `<style scoped>` block.

 To implement a style particularly for the text of active tasks, you can set an `id` for the `<Label>` element.

 ### Requirement implementation

-1. In `app.js`, on line 67, set an `id` for the `<Label>` that represents active tasks and enable text wrapping.
+1. Set an `id` for the `<Label>` that represents active tasks and enable text wrapping.
 Enabling text wrapping ensures that longer text shows properly in your list

   ```HTML
   <Label id="active-task" :text="todo.name" textWrap="true" >